 In the meantime, heat the milk with cornflour on low-medium heat stirring continuously until it starts to simmer.
 Make sure no lumps of cornflour form.
 Take the mixture off the heat and immediately pour the simmering milk over the finely chopped dark chocolate and stir until the chocolate melts and the mixture is smooth and glossy.
 Beat in the egg yolks and lavender essence and set the mixture aside.

 Using an electric hand-held whisk or a stand mixer with a whisk attachment, whisk egg whites until foamy.
-Start adding caster sugar 1 tsp at a time and keep on whisking until you have a very firm glossy meringue.
+Start adding caster sugar 1 teaspoon at a time and keep on whisking until you have a very firm glossy meringue.

 Gradually add the chocolate mixture into the egg whites, and carefully fold the two together until combined.

 Take the ramekins out of the fridge and brush them again with some melted butter.
-Tip a tsp of sugar into the ramekin and swish it around so that it sticks to the butter at the bottom and on the sides.
+Tip a teaspoon of sugar into the ramekin and swish it around so that it sticks to the butter at the bottom and on the sides.
 Tip out any excess.

 Pour the souffle batter into the ramekins to the top.
 Using a dough scraper or a wide-bladed knife, skim the top to create a flat surface.
 Then clean the ramekin sides.
 Place the French chocolate souffles on a baking tray and into the oven for 14-15 minutes.